-Here’s kind of a neat thing: author and doctor of clinical psychology Carolyn Kaufman has released a one-page body language cheat sheet of psychological “tells” (PDF link looks like Carolyn’s taken down her free resource, but here’s a potentially useful replacement!—MWS) fiction writers can use to dress their characters.
+Here’s kind of a neat thing: author and doctor of clinical psychology Carolyn Kaufman has released a one-page body language cheat sheet of psychological “tells” fiction writers can use to dress their characters.
+(PDF link looks like Carolyn’s taken down her free resource, many of her sites are expired, and her Twitter profile seems dormant, but here are some potentially useful resources (apart from her book, which is still very much worth getting) as a potential replacements—MWS)

 As someone credited / blamed with a “cinematic” writing style, I’m always giving my characters “business” to do.
 Their eyebrows arch, they sneer, grin, cough into their hands, shrug, fiddle with things, pace, bite their nails or their lips, scratch the sides of their faces… they’re always moving, and I’m always at risk of making them into moving cliches.